 South Dakota cottage food types

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-South Dakota cottage food producers may sell “non-temperature-controlled baked goods” and “non-temperature-controlled home-processed canned goods.”
-Licensed cottage food producers who operate at farmers’ markets and similar events may sell baked goods like breads and cookies, along with candy, pickles, syrups, sauces, dried fruit, pastries, jams, jellies and granola.
-Unlicensed home sellers must limit the menu to baked goods and certain types of candies.
+South Dakota cottage food producers may sell “non-temperature-controlled baked goods” and “non-temperature-controlled home-processed canned goods,” including baked goods like breads and cookies, along with candy, pickles, syrups, sauces, dried fruit, pastries, jams, jellies and granola.
+Thanks to the 2022 reform, South Dakotans can also sell kuchen, sauces, pesto and baked goods that require refrigeration, including cheesecake and pies filled with cream or custard, as well as fermented foods.

 South Dakota cottage food venues

 South Dakota cottage food producers must sell their products directly to the end consumer in-person at the seller’s primary residence, a farmers’ market, a roadside stand or other temporary venue.
 South Dakota cottage food producers may advertise and sell their products online, but delivery must occur in-person.
-South Dakota cottage food producers may not use third-party vendors like restaurants, grocery stores and coffeeshops.
+South Dakota cottage food producers may not sell via third-party vendors like restaurants, grocery stores and coffeeshops.
+South Dakota does not impose a sales cap.

 Getting started in South Dakota